advaoptical/6g-terafactory-ran/doc/rt-patch.md

 1. When running ```make menuconfig``` we *might* need to select ```-> General Setup.Embedded``` to enable “Expert” mode, allowing full preemptive RT mode.

 2. Before “make” step we need to comment out the lines CONFIG_SYSTEM_TRUSTED_KEY and CONFIG_MODULE_SIG_KEY in .config file.
 As result, we will just use a random one-time cert.
+After make launch, hit Enter to all prompts.

 3. make arguments are different: